raphael-proust/OGL-SRD5/pages/16.npcs/default.md

 ***Multiattack***.
 The knight makes two melee attacks.

-***Greatsword***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (2d6 + 3) slashing damage.
+***Greatsword***. *Melee Weapon Attack:* +5 to hit, reach 1.5m, one target. *Hit:* 10 (2d6 + 3) slashing damage.

-***Heavy Crossbow***. *Ranged Weapon Attack:* +2 to hit, range 100/400 ft., one target. *Hit:* 5 (1d10) piercing damage.
+***Heavy Crossbow***. *Ranged Weapon Attack:* +2 to hit, range 30.0m/120.0m, one target. *Hit:* 5 (1d10) piercing damage.

 ***Leadership (Recharges after a Short or Long Rest)***.
-For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
+For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 9.0m of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the knight.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the knight is incapacitated.

 ###### Reactions